BharathKumarReddy2103/CI-CD/Day-05/CICD Interview Questions & Answers.md

 ## Introduction

 As the adoption of CI/CD (Continuous Integration and Continuous Deployment) becomes a cornerstone in modern DevOps practices, mastering tools like Jenkins is essential.
 In this article, we explore practical, scenario-based Jenkins and CI/CD interview questions, providing detailed answers that reflect real-world DevOps implementations.
-This guide is based on Day 21 of the "Complete DevOps Course" and is perfect for engineers preparing for interviews, aspiring to sharpen their CI/CD skills, or contributing to open-source DevOps repositories.
+This guide is perfect for engineers preparing for interviews, aspiring to sharpen their CI/CD skills, or contributing to open-source DevOps repositories.

 ---